kochf1/kochf1.github.io/pages/advisory.md

 ### Delivering Results

 A successful research program should aim to deliver tangible, scholarly outcomes such as:
-* Peer-reviewed publications
+* Peer-reviewed publications.
-* A robust and reusable research framework
+* A robust and reusable **research framework**.
-* Prototypes or technical demonstrations
+* Prototypes or technical demonstrations.
-* Intellectual Property (patents, disclosures)
+* Intellectual Property (patents, disclosures).
-* Competitive grant proposals
+* Competitive grant proposals.

 Publications should be targeted toward reputable, high-visibility venues, ideally those that contribute to departmental metrics such as [CSRankings](https://csrankings.org)